R:\Bau\Blog >_

 Metaphors can be used to explain abstract concepts by identifying hidden similarities between two unrelated entities.
 What can we learn about service design by comparing the certified mountain guide with the seasoned service designer?

-In this blogpost, I will highlight the final three similarities between the certified mountain guide and the seasoned service designer:
+In this blog post, I will highlight the final three similarities between the certified mountain guide and the seasoned service designer:

 3. Utilizing tools to tackle complex problems